 SPAN-UA 9360 Topics in Peninsular Spanish Literature and Culture – Staff - 4 credits

 Prerequisite: SPAN-UA 50 or SPAN-UA 51 or placement test score.

 SPAN-UA 9994 Spanish Culture through Cinema – C. Vela - 4 credits

 Cross-listed with DRLIT-UA 9551.
 Can be taken concurrently with SPAN-UA 9050.
 Conducted in Spanish.

 A survey of Hispanic cinema from the early beginnings of the silent movie to the present day.
 The works of important film directors from Spain and Latin America, like Buñuel, Gutiérrez Alea, María Novarro, and Almodóvar, are studied, as well as the phenomenon of cinema as a reflection of the political, social, and cultural development of the country and its people.
 A selection of the most representative films is shown in class and in theatres of arte y ensayo, such as the well-known filmoteca of Madrid.

 HIST-UA 9290 Comparative Fascism: Italy, Germany, and Spain – F. Seijo - 4 credits

 Conducted in English.

-To enhance students' academic experience, NYU Madrid offers a program of cultural activities that includes neighborhood walking tours, visits to world famous museums opportunities to explore what is up and coming in and around the city.
-There is a three day excursion to Bilbao, San Sebastián and Logroño as part of the summer program.
+To enhance students' academic experience, NYU Madrid offers a program of cultural activities that includes neighborhood walking tours, visits to world famous museums opportunities to explore what is up-and-coming in and around the city.
+Other excursions may include an overnight excursion to the Basque region and day trips to Segovia and to Toledo in central Spain.

 Ph.D., New York University